caldito/whonix-kvm-workshop/README.md

 sudo systemctl restart libvirtd

 ```
 Make sure default network is enabled and started.
-Not needed but useful for other VMs
+Not needed for Whonix but useful for other VMs.
 ```
 sudo virsh -c qemu:///system net-autostart default sudo virsh -c qemu:///system net-start default